 Robotic Process Automation (RPA)

-This technology cuts down the time it takes to process customer requests through specific rule-based software.
+This technology reduces the time it takes to process customer requests through specific rule-based software.

-RPA can manipulate data, process transactions and provide automatic responses (think of chatbots) depending on the set of rules that have been programmed into it.
+RPA can manipulate data, process transactions, and provide automatic responses (think of chatbots) depending on the rules that have been programmed into it.

-RPA chatbots have been quite helpful for many businesses when it comes to customer service as of late.
+RPA chatbots have been quite helpful for many businesses regarding customer service.
 The following stats further illustrates just how popular they have become among American adults according to a 2018 research project performed by SurveyMonkey Audience.

 - 15% of American adults say they have used a chatbot in one form or another during 2018.

-- 37% of American Adults say they would use a chatbot in an emergency situation.
+- 37% of American Adults say they would use a chatbot in an emergency.

 - 64% of American adults proclaim that a chatbot’s ability to provide 24-hour service is its best feature.

 Virtualization allows businesses to reduce hardware costs, increase disaster recovery, use less energy, and, most importantly for their customers, decrease customer service response time by running multiple virtual machines on a single device.

 Stated it streamlines an organization’s customer database for easier management and deployment.